 The James New York-Soho, anchoring the southwest corner of Soho at Grand and Thompson Streets, has an artistically-inspired outdoor escape, the multi-tiered Urban Garden located on the exterior level of the second floor.
 The Garden is an artistic urban oasis featuring sculptures made from recycled and reused materials, and rustic furnishings surrounded by park-like landscaping.
 This multi-tiered outdoor space was originally conieved and curated by award-winning landscape designer Rebecca Cole and provides a lush escape above the city streets.

 More than just a green space, the Urban Garden is a venue for entertainment, cultural events and fine cuisine.
 With activities including outdoor film screenings, yoga, spa services, games and more, the Urban Garden is a hub for creative communities to gather and interact.
 Guests of The James New York-Soho can enjoy outdoor yoga classes and one-on-one fitness sessions.
-The hotel will also offer spa services at the Urban Garden’s cabanas during select seasons.

 You don’t have to be a guest of The James New York-Soho to enjoy the art, culture and delicious delicacies available in the Urban Garden.
 All are welcome to view the video art, attend film screenings, walk through the sculpture garden and enjoy offerings from David Burke Garden and the Treebar, including seven home-brewed ice teas and sixteen frozen margarita flavors such as watermelon-yuzu margarita, Creamsicle, and rocky road made with house-made vanilla.